 JavaScript is a widely used programming language designed to make websites interactive and dynamic.
 It was originally created in 1995 by Brendan Eich at Netscape to add functionality to web pages that were previously static.
 Today, JavaScript has evolved into a central technology for modern web development.

 In traditional web architecture, web pages were built using HTML for structure and CSS for styling.
-However, those technologies alone could not handle complex user interactions such as form validation, real-time updates, or dynamic content loading.
-JavaScript was introduced to solve this limitation by enabling browsers to process logic and respond to user actions instantly.
+However, these technologies alone could not handle complex interactions like form validation, real-time updates, or dynamic content loading.

-JavaScript runs directly in the web browser and works alongside HTML and CSS.
-It allows developers to manipulate page content, respond to user input, and communicate with web servers without requiring the page to reload.
-This capability is often referred to as client-side scripting.
+JavaScript runs directly in the web browser and allows developers to manipulate page content without reloading the page.
+This capability is known as client-side scripting.

 Why JavaScript Matters in Modern Web Development

-Key benefits of JavaScript in web development include:
+Key Benefits of JavaScript

-Creating interactive user interfaces
+- Creating interactive user interfaces

-Enabling real-time data updates
+- Enabling real-time data updates

-Supporting cross-platform web applications
+- Supporting cross-platform web applications

-Improving user engagement and usability
+- Improving user engagement and usability

-Allowing single-page application (SPA) development
+- Allowing single-page application (SPA) development

 | Framework | Primary Use |